lucasfuentes00/Arduino-Android-WiFi-MIDI-Controller/README.md

 ## 📌 Overview
 This project implements a **bidirectional communication system** between an **Android smartphone**, an **Arduino microcontroller**, and a **Max for Live receiver** in Ableton Live.
-It enables real-time interaction between mobile devices, hardware, and music software with **low latency** and **reliable wireless communication**.
+It enables real-time interaction between mobile devices, hardware, and music software with **low latency** and **reliable wireless communication** using UDP.

 ![Presentation](assets/Presentation.png)